apostrophecms/docs/docs/reference/modules/piece-type.md

 ### `localized`

 Defaults to `true`.
 If set to `false`, this doc type will _not_ be included in the locale system.
 This means there will be only one version of each doc, regardless of whether multiple locales (e.g., for languages or regions) are active.
+There is no distinction between draft and published, including in the database.

 The "users" piece disables localization in this way.
+It can also be useful for piece types that are synchronized from another system that has no notion of locales and no distinction between "draft" and "published" content.

 #### Example